 Several components in the Groundhog plugin work in conjunction to explore how some aspects of planting design can be eased, or approached differently, using parametric methods.
 To do so, it augments traditional forms of representations (points and circles) with metadata that describes the spatial and performance characteristics of a particular species.
-These attributes can then be used to inform both the locations of the plants in an automated manner, or be used as analytic tools for better understand how a given plant distribution performs according to specific criteria or over a particular time period.
+These attributes can then be used to inform the placement of the plants in an automated manner, or be used as analytic tools for better understand how a given plant distribution performs according to specific criteria or over a particular time period.

-Its primary input in establishing species attributes is as a spreadsheet; namely namely a CSV file with tables of information that are then read-in to Grasshopper.
-It contains a number of ‘core’ and optional parameters for each species that are needed to (later) produce a minimum-viable depiction of the typical geometry and attributes of a species.
+Groundhog’s primary input in establishing species attributes is as a spreadsheet; namely namely a CSV file containing tables of information that ready by Grasshopper.
+The spreadsheet contains a number of ‘core’ and optional parameters for each species that are needed to (later) produce a minimum-viable depiction of the typical geometry and attributes of a species.
 These values (and example species) are available in the

 Groundhog - Plants Examples.csv file within the demo files attached to this post.
-This spreadsheet also provides an option for extensibility, where arbitrary values can be added to the definition of each species and then used as part of a parametric model.
+This spreadsheet also provides an easy means of extensibility, where arbitrary values can be added to the definition of each species and then used as part of a parametric model.
 For example, a value representing phytoremediation potential, or wind breaking potential, could be added to the palette and then used to inform placement or measure performance.

 A second component contains predefined values for generic forms of vegetation, such as ‘grass’ or ‘shrub’ that enable rapid design prototyping without the need to specify detailed planting characteristics.
-Similarly, a component is provided for constructing one-off species representations in Grasshopper using explicit parameters, such as for defining canopy radii, rather than needing to always use a spreadsheet-based definition.
+Similarly, another component is provided for constructing one-off species representations in Grasshopper using explicit parameters, such as for defining canopy radii, rather than needing to always use a spreadsheet-based definition.